http4k/http4k-connect/README.md

 </div>

-### Want to add a new API client or Storage backend?
+### Want to add a new API Client or Storage backend?
 Read the [guide](https://connect.http4k.org/contributing/).